tsundoku/tsundoku.github.io/README.md

 A - you can think of .plan files as a private Twitter feed of what you've just finished working on

 Q - *how do you keep your skills up to date?*
-A - right now I'm watching the theory of computation videos by Shai Simonson
+A - videos, right now I'm watching the theory of computation videos by Shai Simonson
-A - I used to do the occasional code challenge at CodeEval, now that they've closed down I've switched to HackerRank
+A - and I used to do the occasional code challenge at CodeEval, before they closed down, now I'm on HackerRank

 Q - *what is the most difficult or most challenging part of your job?*
 A - influence without authority, schmoozing